Edmundston: Economy

 Edmundston is a rural town whose economy centres on the Saint John River paper industry.
 The river historically provided water power for the mills and was the route of log drives bringing pulpwood from upstream forests.
 The river still provides the water supply for paper manufacture, but environmental concerns encourage pulpwood delivery by highway and rail.

 Forestry is one of the city's major industries, with several sawmills and paper plants in the vicinity, the largest being the Twin Rivers pulp mill, formerly owned by Fraser Papers, now owned by Norbord, by way of Noranda Forest (1998) and Nexfor (2004).
 The Edmundston pulp mill is paired with a Twin Rivers paper mill directly across the Saint John River in Madawaska, Maine, through which liquified pulp slurry is piped.
 The pulp is shipped across the border through a mile-long high pressure pipeline running between both facilities, and is made into paper in Madawaska.
 The Madawaska mill specializes in fine-grade papers.
 The town's economy is highly dependent upon cross-border trade, to the extent that Edmundston and its smaller sister city of Madawaska are considered by residents under many aspects, a single economic entity.

 An illuminated sign and plastics manufacture owned by Pattison Sign is also important to the city's economy.
 IPL, a company that manufactures plastic eating utensils, has a facility in Edmundston.

 The city is the site of the regional hospital for the area.
-There is a campus of the French language University of Moncton in Edmundston.
-The New Brunswick Community college system has a campus in Edmundston.
+It also hosts a campus of the French-language University of Moncton.
+In addition, New Brunswick's community college system has a campus in Edmundston.

 Arts and culture

 Every June, Edmundston plays host to the Festival Jazz et Blues d'Edmundston (The Edmundston Jazz and Blues Festival).

-Every year in August, there is a large cultural festival in Edmundston called the Foire Brayonne.
-The festival is one of the biggest French themed festivals held in Canada east of the province of Quebec.
+The City is also host to the annual Festival Royal in early August; the Funk & Bier festival in Septembre, and the spectacular Grande Grouille at the New Brunswick Botanical Garden in October.

 The three manual Casavant neo-baroque mechanical action pipe organ of the Church of Notre-Dame-des-Sept-Douleurs, situated in a hall with a superb live acoustic, is one of the finest pipe organs in Canada.